lookit/lookit-docs/docs/source/experimenter.rst

 To edit fields, change the information and click Save Changes in the middle of the page.
 If your study has already been approved, then the save button will be red.
 Otherwise it will be green.
 If your study has already been approved, then editing key details will automatically put the study in a rejected state.
 You must resubmit your study and get it approved again by an organization admin to run the study on the Lookit platform.

-At the bottom of the edit study page, there is a Build Study link.
-This will take you to https://lookit.mit.edu/exp/studies/<study_id>/edit/build, where you can make edits to your study's structure (the frames, or pages, in your experiment), and the sequence of those frames.
+At the bottom of the edit study page, you can make edits to your study's structure (the frames, or pages, in your experiment), and the sequence of those frames.
 You can also make advanced edits to the commits we are using to build your study.

 You can also change the study's status on this page.
 The current status is displayed, as well as a dropdown with the available states, and a comments block.
 Only users that have permission to edit the study state can make these changes, meaning organization admins, or study admins.
 The available states where you can move the study depend on what state is next in the sequence, as well as your current level of permissions.
 For example, if a study's current state is "Created", that study